With Halloween on the horizon, we discover spook-tacular local hidden gems and things to do with the whole family

 London is said to be one of the most haunted cities in the world, and it will come as no surprise that many of the capital’s resident ghouls can be found in pubs.
 Allegedly, the most haunted pub in London is The Grenadier, located in the charming and clandestine Wilton Row in Knightsbridge.
 This quirky pub is said to be haunted by Cedric, a former Grenadier Guard who was killed in a row over a card game many moons ago.
 Today, punters claim to hear Cedric in the cellar, and visitors from all over the world have attempted to settle the spectre’s debt by pinning banknotes to the ceiling.
 Even if you’re a paranormal sceptic, this traditional British pub is well worth a visit for its quirky interior and abundant charm.

 When London’s ghosts aren’t frequenting pubs, they’re said to roam the 160-year-old Underground network.
-In 2016, a man caught footage of a ghostly ‘crouching’ figure lurking in the tunnel at Knightsbridge tube station.
+In 2016, a man caught footage of a ghostly ‘crouching’ figure lurking in the tunnel at Knightsbridge Tube station.
 The station is said to be located near a plague pit dating from around 1664, which was used to bury those who died at the nearby Knightsbridge lazar house (leper colony).
 This is apparently why the track between Knightsbridge and South Kensington curves sharply, in order to avoid the pit.
 Chilling stuff.

 Discover creepy curios at the V&A

-With close to 3 million objects and artefacts in the Victoria & Albert Museum, it’s little surprise that some of them are on the macabre side.
+With close to three million objects and artefacts in the Victoria & Albert Museum, it’s little surprise that some of them are on the macabre side.
 You just need to know where to look…

 Down on Level -1 you’ll find A Damned Soul (ca. 1700), a wax relief of a screaming soul at the moment of judgement.
 This artwork serves as a memento mori – Latin for ‘remember you must die’ – a reminder of the fate that awaits us all.
 By the 16th century, wax models like this were considered the perfect medium for imitating human flesh.
 Regardless of one’s beliefs, religious notions of eternal torment are terrifying, and the horror here is palpable.
-Another seminal artistic medium is the daguerreotype, the first publicly available photographic process which originated in the 1840s.
-Thought to have been created between 1845 and 1855 by an unknown photographer is Elderly woman deceased, a ghoulish example of early post-mortem photography, and a unique double-portrait that captures the subject both dead and alive (image right – © V&A Museum).

 Elsewhere, there are innumerable spooky objects in the storied halls of the V&A, such as marionettes of clowns whose eyes seem to follow you around the room.
 Then there’s the white marble sculpture of the head of an ox atop a tree trunk.
 This unusual statue comes from late 17th-century Italy.
 In the centre of the beast’s cranium is a cavity in which there is a mysterious growth.
 People originally identified this as being a petrified or fossilised ox’s brain, but various other theories have emerged, from it being the diseased bone of a larger mammal or an enormous dental growth.
 The ox isn’t inherently scary.
 In fact, so many of the museum’s visitors have petted it that it occasionally needs cleaning.
 Yet it’s indicative of the morbid 17th-century fascination with naturally occurring abnormalities.
 Something which evidently continues to this day.